 $1,500 (2nd Place)

 To recognize innovative, high quality research in the field of Sports Nutrition being presented at ACSM's 67th Annual Meeting in San Francisco, California.
 Recognized work will be high-impact science and may include applied, mechanistic, protocol development or clinical research.
 All work mush have the potential for practical outcomes in the translation of sports nutrition science for sports health professionals and/or athletes.

-- The applicant may be a graduate student, post-doc or faculty conducting research in the field of sports nutrition.
-Recipient(s) of 2017 GSSI-ACSM Young Investigator Award will not be eligible for selection in 2018.
+The applicant may be a PhD student, post-doc or faculty under the age of 40 (as of June 1, 2020) conducting research in the field of sports nutrition.
+Recipient(s) of 2019 GSSI-ACSM Sport Nutrition or Young Investigator Award will not be eligible for selection in 2020.

-- Applicants must have an accepted scientific abstract submission to ACSM's Annual Meeting.
-Clinical Case abstracts are not eligible.
+Applicants must have an accepted scientific abstract submission to ACSM's Annual Meeting.
+Case Studies are not eligible.

 The research must be related to the impact of nutrition or hydration on exercise physiology or performance outcomes.